uvicpraxis/uvicpraxis.github.io/metadata.md

 * Visual novel
 * Wargame
 * Word construction
+* Zero-player

+## Mechanics
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio and based partly on BoardGameGeek's list of mechanics.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Aiming
+* Alignment
+* Auctioning
+* Bidding
+* Bluffing
+* Building
+* Buying
+* Capturing
+* Caring
+* Carrying
+* Cleaning / washing
+* Climbing
+* Collecting
+* Crafting
+* Crawling
+* Cryptic puzzle
+* Dancing
+* Deckbuilding
+* Delivering
+* Dice roll
+* Drawing
+* Driving
+* Emote
+* Exploring
+* Falling
+* Farming
+* Fast travel
+* Fishing
+* Flying
+* Gachapon
+* Jumping / leaping
+* Logic puzzle
+* Matching
+* Math puzzle
+* Mechanical puzzle
+* Nonverbal communication
+* Parrying
+* Pattern building
+* Pattern recognition
+* Pausing
+* Pool building
+* Pulling
+* Pushing
+* Rewinding
+* Riding
+* Rolling
+* Romancing
+* Running
+* Saving
+* Shooting
+* Side quests
+* Stealing
+* Storytelling
+* Swimming
+* Talking
+* Trading
+* Twitch
+* Verbal communication
+* Voting
+* Walking
+* Wandering
+* Worker placement
+* Word puzzle

+## Metagames
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Bunny hopping
+* Cheating
+* Cheesing
+* Duping
+* Griefing
+* Making your own fun
+* Safe zone
+* Save-scumming
+* Speedrun / sequence-breaking
+* Testing the narrative
+* Testing the system
+* Theorycrafting

 ## Setting(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting for our purposes.
 This data pertains to the entire game and not just the clip.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:

+* Adaptation / homage
 * Africa
 * Age of Discovery / Enlightenment
 * Alternate history
+* Alternate reality
 * Antarctica
 * Anti-colonial
 * Asia